prototypefund/DeKUF/README.md

-# DeKUF - Decentralizing KUserFeedback
+# Privact

-A system for gathering more meaningful data in a more privacy-friendly way.
+A system for gathering meaningful insights in a privacy-friendly way.

 For more background, see [the wiki][1].